sszhao26/sszhao26.github.io/_news/luoyings-research-visit-to-poland.md

 ![-](/assets/images/luoying-visit-04.png "-")

-This research visit was sponsored by the PROM project, a short-term academic exchange program financed by European Union funds under the NAWA project (project number FERS.01.05-IP.08-0218/23).
-We would also like to extend our sincere thanks to Prof. Andrzej Romanowski for his kind invitation and support, which made this valuable experience possible.
+This research visit was sponsored by the **PROM project**, a short-term academic exchange program financed by European Union funds under the **NAWA project (project number FERS.01.05-IP.08-0218/23)**.
+We would also like to extend our sincere thanks to **Prof. Andrzej Romanowski** for his kind invitation and support, which made this valuable experience possible.